PlumpMath/marx/README.md

 Comrades are ranked in order of *specificity*.
 A higher number signifies greater specificity.

 ##Values
-Values are decleared with *Comrade*, *Union*, and *Duty* statements.
+Values are decleared with *comrade*, *union*, and *duty* declarations.

 ```
-    Comrade Kazimir has ability true
+    comrade Kazimir has ability true
-    Comrade Alexei has ability 5
+    comrade Alexei has ability 5
-    Comrade Dmitri has ability 7.8
+    comrade Dmitri has ability 7.8
-    Comrade Grigori has ability "Moscow"
+    comrade Grigori has ability "Moscow"

-    Union Trade has Comrades Alexei, Dmitri
+    union Trade has comrades Alexei, Dmitri
-    Union Food has Comrade Kazimir
+    union Food has comrade Kazimir
-    Union Fishing has Comrade Dmitri; includes Trade Union, Food Union; performs Fishing Duty
+    union Fishing has comrade Dmitri; includes Trade union, Food union

-    Duty Fishing requires many Comrades and
+    duty Fishing requires many comrades and
-    From each according to
+    from each according to
         ability * rank
-    To each according to his needs
+    to each according to his needs
 ```

 ##Grammar